Aliocha19/soccer_league/README.md

 # Run with sample data

-- Assumptions : all files are in the same directory
+- Assumption : all files are in the same directory

+- A text file is provided with samples of game results : teams.txt

-- Use the relevant "python" command (based on your settings) to run the script, reading a text file from the "command line":
+- Use the relevant "python" command (based on your settings) to run the script, reading the text file from the "command line":

   ```
   python start.py < teams.txt